Law A-level

 How will I learn?

 You will learn via a variety of different methods.
-Anything from Q&A, research tasks and cases studies covering issues of different areas of law, to mock trials that we will host in the classroom to argue the liability of the defendant.
+Anything from Q&A, research tasks and case studies covering issues of different areas of law, to mock trials that we will host in the classroom to argue the liability of the defendant.
 Each topic in Law in accompanied by work-packs created by the Law team with past questions books and a variety of resources to help you with the course.
 You will be assessed throughout the course with a mixture of case tests, essays and legal scenarios.

 How will I be assessed?